Back to Research

 - [ ] Pull requests include a review receipt: what changed, what rule it followed, what to verify.

-- [ ] Reviewers know where to look for scoped context before they trust the diff.
+- [ ] Reviewers know where to find scoped context before they trust the diff.

 - [ ] Temporary instructions are removed after the task ends.